Battle of the Golden Spurs: Background

 In June 1297, the French invaded Flanders and gained some rapid successes.
 King Edward I of England had been at war against Philip for three years but was obliged to withdraw most of his attention from France to face the First War of Scottish Independence.
 He entered negotiations with France leading to the 1299 Treaty of Montreuil, while the Flemish and French signed the 1297 Truce of Sint-Baafs-Vijve, a temporary armistice which halted their conflict.
 When the truce expired in January 1300, Edward had just married Philip's sister Margaret and the French invaded Flanders again.
-By May, were in total control of the county.
+By May, they were in total control of the county.
 Guy of Dampierre was imprisoned and Philip himself toured Flanders while setting up a French-controlled administrative apparatus.

 After Philip left Flanders, unrest broke out again in the Flemish city of Bruges in the form of a rebellion against the new French governor, Jacques de Châtillon.
 On 18 May 1302, rebellious citizens who had fled Bruges returned to the city and murdered every Frenchman they could find, an act known as the "Bruges Matins".
 With Guy of Dampierre still imprisoned, command of the rebellion fell to his allies John and Guy of Namur.
 Most of the towns of the County of Flanders agreed to join the Bruges rebellion, except for the city of Ghent which refused to take part.
 Most of the Flemish nobility also took the French side, fearful of what they perceived as an attempt by the lower classes to seize power.